randomhost/weather/README.md

 The constructor takes 3 parameters which are all optional:

-- `$locationId`
+- `$locationName`
-Location ID (WOEID) for retrieving weather data from the Yahoo Weather API.
+Location name for retrieving weather data from the Yahoo Weather API.

 - `$systemOfUnits`
 System of units to be returned by the feed.
 This must be either `Feed::UNITS_INTL`